Eandrju/cellular-automaton.nvim/README.md

 ## Implementing your own cellular automaton logic
-Using simple interface you can implement your own cellular automaton animation.
-You need to provide configuration table with `update` function, which takes a 2D grid of cells and modifies it in place.
+Using a simple interface you can implement your own cellular automaton animation.
+You need to provide a configuration table with an `update` function, which takes a 2D grid of cells and modifies it in place.
 Each cell by default consist of two fields:
 - `char` - single string character
 - `hl_group` - treesitter's highlight group